tanoManzo/notes/Automated Anaphylaxis Detection, A Text Analysis Approach Using Large Language Models in Electronic Medical Records.md

 ### LLM Selection and Configuration

 The LLMs selected for this study were OpenAi’s GPT 3.5, 4, and 4 Turbo, chosen due to their novelty, widespread use, and demonstrated ability to generate coherent and contextually relevant text.

+Prompts are textual inputs or queries users provide to guide the responses or outputs of an LLM.
+They act as the initial command based on which the LLM generates its response.
+The design of the prompt is crucial, as it sets the context and direction for the model’s output.
+Effective prompting involves clearly and specifically articulating what is being asked or required so the model can accurately interpret and respond to the request.

+This approach involves crafting precise, domain-specific instructions that guide the LLM in its task, ensuring that it remains focused on the relevant aspects of the medical text.

+In our study, that involves several steps:
+• Initial Prompt Drafting: Preliminary prompts were formulated to encapsulate the criteria.
+These prompts were structured to guide the LLMs in analyzing medical texts and determining the presence or absence of indicators suggestive of anaphylaxis.
+• Iterative Refinement: The initial prompts were tested on a subset of the medical texts.
+Based on the LLMs’ responses and feedback from the experts in anaphylaxis, the prompts underwent iterations of refinement to enhance clarity and specificity (aligned with the WAO criteria).
+• Finalization: The finalized prompts were then employed to guide the LLMs in analyzing the entire dataset of medical texts.

+In the finalized prompt, we explicitly instructed the LLM to:
+1. Suggest an anaphylaxis diagnosis (true or false);
+2. Name a probable allergen;
+3. Describe the reasons for their recommendation (citing passages from the medical texts);
+4. Provide a probability that the case was anaphylaxis (as a measure of their confidence);
+5. Explain their reasoning process step-by-step, indicating which criteria it used and why.

+One known drawback of LLMs is hallucinations.
+They refer to instances where the model generates incorrect, misleading, or nonsensical information presented as factual or logical [22].
+Our experiments only consider whether or not the LLM recognizes an anaphylaxis case.
+If the LLM hallucinates and returns a wrong answer, it will be counted as a false positive or negative.

+Configuration??